If you are facing any legal proceedings, you should know the answer to this question: What is proof beyond a reasonable doubt?

 Gather All Relevant Facts and Evidence

 The right fact, piece of evidence, or witness account could make or break your defense.
-Your lawyer and their team will seek all relevant facts and evidence.
-They will safeguard all evidence that they obtain.
+Your lawyer and team will seek all relevant facts and evidence.
+We will safeguard all evidence that we obtain.

 Create a Defense Based on the Facts

 Your lawyer will prepare a defense regardless of whether your case goes to trial.
-They will need to argue for innocence or leniency depending on your circumstances.
-In either case, you need a defense.
+We will need to argue for innocence or leniency depending on your circumstances.
+In either case, you need a strong defense.

 Engage with the Prosecutor